 Label Maker

 Properly labeling your boxes will make the process of packing and unpacking easier.
-A label maker will remove the stress of unpacking by allowing you to plan which box to open and when.
+A label maker removes the stress of unpacking by allowing you to plan which box to open and when.
 Avoid the guessing game of opening every box to find that missing item and instead go right to the box you need.

 If a label maker is unavailable, then white tape and a marker will get the job done.